-5.1 DIMMS
+5.2 DIMMS

-Figure 5 shows how the DIMMs will be labelled.
+Figure 6 shows how the DIMMs will be labelled.
 The DIMMs will be color coded to ease loading.
-Two colors will be used: one color for DIMMs A1,B1,C1,D1,E1,F1,G1,H1, and a second color for DIMMs A2,B2,C2,D2,E2,F2,G2,H2.
+Two colors will be used: one color for DIMMs A1,B1,C1,D1,E1,F1,G1,H1, and a second color for

+DIMMs A2,B2,C2,D2,E2,F2,G2,H2.
 Color coding can use either the DIMM connector body or the latch.
 Note that color selection is at the discretion of the manufacturer.

-5.2 PCIe Riser Slots
+5.3 PCIe Riser Slots

-The blade contains four PCIe riser slots, as shown in Figure 5.
+The blade contains four PCIe riser slots, as shown in Figure 6.
 The slots use Samtec connectors to provide PCIe connectivity and to meet the height restrictions of the PCIe modules.
 All slots can support M.2 modules.
 Slot #4 can support either an M.2 module or a standard PCIe card (via PCIe riser).
 The blade can support both low profile and full height PCIe cards.

-5.3 HDDs and SSDs
+5.4 HDDs

-Table 3 shows how the HDD and SSD will be labelled.
-A label detailing the HDD numbers will be available on the frame for reference by service personnel.
-Table 3 shows the SATA port assignments, making it possible to readily locate and service failed drives.
-Loading of the drives will typically be governed by the configuration, but if a configuration supports partial loading, the drives should be loaded in numerical order.
+HDDs shall be labelled as shown in Figure 6.
+A label detailing the HDD numbers shall be available on the frame for reference by service personnel.
+The drives shall be assigned SATA ports as shown in Table 3: Disk Drive SATA Port Assignments so that drive locations are common across WCS blades and so that the location of a failed drive can be readily serviced.
+Loading of the drives shall typically be governed by the configuration, but in the event of a configuration supporting partial loading, drives should be loaded in numerical order.